yuanchaiyc/Ling471/assignments/ass3-draft.md

 ### Summary

 In this assignment, you will continue developing a movie review classifier.
+Mostly, you will be practicing **evaluating** a system.
+In particular, you will compute **accuracy** and **precision and recall** of the simplistic "system" you built in Assignment 2.

-You will start with the code you submitted for Assignment 2 and will develop it further so that it now processes a bunch of files and computes the accuracy of the results.
+You will start with the code you submitted for Assignment 2 and will develop it further so that it now processes a bunch of files.
+You will represent the files as **labeled data points.** With that in hand, you will be able to run the simplistic prediction system on all of the files, compare the predicted labels with the actual labels, and compute the performance metrics.

+After we are sure we know how to process multiple files, store the data as vectors and compute things, we will leave our simplisticPrediction() behind and will proceed with deploying more sophisticated (off-the-shelf) techniques on our data.

 As before, you will submit your final version to the repository you created for the class in Assignment 1, and you will submit the commit number to Canvas, for time stamp.